 The Records Management program assists offices, departments, and individuals in managing records to meet the administrative, financial, legal, and historical needs of Williams by:

-- Managing records coming and going from the Library Shelving Facility
+- Managing records coming and going from the Library Shelving Facility and central digital records storage

 - Aiding with personal archiving